bennymelb/LinuxServerPrep/README.md

 Usage: ./initsetup.sh {Name of the PDC} {Domain you wanted to join} {Username to join the domain} {Password} {Name of the server admin group}

-The InstallDockerCentOS.sh script will remove exiting docker installed on the host and install the latest docker-ce version from the offical repo.
+The script in the role folder will help you to install software packages

+The script in the config folder will help you to config software application